Ohio High School Basketball Poll

 |10.
 Cle.
 Hts.
 Lutheran E.

-Others receiving 12 or more points: Cols.
+Others receiving 12 or more points: New Middletown Spring.
+22. Cols.
 Ready 17.
-Proctorville Fairland 16.
-New Middletown Spring.
-14. Minford 12.
+Proctorville Fairland 14.
+Minford 14.
+Campbell Memorial 13.

 |17-0